zenicko/owner-9-15/readme.md

 2. Created the "simple" class WebDriverTest: non-parameterized and affected by using a driver.
 3. Created the provider class consists the initialization logic of a driver and an url.
 4. Refactoring `class WebDriverProvider`.
 Created `class WebDriverConfig` which consists the config data.
+5. Get properties by the system properties.
+Refactoring `class WebDriverConfig`.

 ## What's new
 ___